embeddedprojects/usbprog5/client/windows/readme.txt

 install py2exe;
 go into the ebmeddedprog windows folder;
+copy the setup.py into the embeddedprog windows folder;
 copy the newest version of embeddedprog.py into the folder; Important: it has to be named embeddedprog.py;
 open cmd and change into ebmeddedprog windows folder;
-run the command:	python setup.py py2exe
+run the command:	python setup.py py2exe	;
-the new embeddedprog.exe will be in the dist dir
+the new embeddedprog.exe will be in the dist dir;

-then create a new setup.exe with installforge
+then create a new setup.exe with installforge;